sschoener/cities-skylines-detour/README.md

+# LICENSE
+The file with the relevant code has a pretty clear license statement (MIT license).
+This license allows you to do pretty much whatever you want, if you give credit.
+Please respect that I put some time into researching a viable method to replace code and give credit where credit is due.
+Thank you.

 # cities-skylines-detour
 Proof of concept for a simple detour for functions in Cities: Skylines (or more generally: Unity 5 x64 on Windows.)